 The only difference is which market, or index, they are focusing on, which will influence the long-term performance.

-What are the positives associated with these plans?
+What are the positives and negatives associated with these plans?

 - The accounts are unique in the space, in that they offer downside protection, which you usually can only get access to with a lump sum account.

 - The evidence out there suggests that investors give up on markets when things become volatile.
 A Schwab study found that 35% of their do-it-yourself (DIY) clients panic sold during the 2020 Covid-related falls.
 The sample size was huge, given the size of the company.

 - Furthermore, a Vanguard study showed that net inflows into the funds were highest during 1999-2000, after eighteen years of increases for the market, but net sales (outflows) were during the Global Financial Crisis of 2008-2009.
 Investors are emotional so are less likely to give up paying into an account with downside protection, when the markets are falling.